Solomon04/stripe-php-connect/README.md

 - `View.php` is where all HTML is stored at.
 - `autoload.php` allows you to utilize all classes using this simple statement: `include 'include/autoload.php'`
 - `index.php` is your main point of access, as always.

+## Questions?
+Please open an issue or send me an email: antoinesolomon5@gmail.com